-Early-Stage Products: Oncology Therapeutic Antibodies Program
+Oncology Therapeutic Antibodies Program

 In March of 2004, Chiron and XOMA announced an exclusive, worldwide, multi-product collaboration to develop and commercialize antibody products for the treatment of cancer.
-Under the terms of the agreement, the companies will jointly research, develop, and commercialize multiple antibody product candidates.
-The companies will share expenses including preclinical and clinical development, manufacturing, and worldwide marketing costs, as well as revenues, generally on a 70-30 basis, with XOMA's share being 30 percent.
+Under this agreement, the companies will jointly research, develop, and commercialize multiple antibody product candidates.
+The companies share expenses and revenues, generally on a 70-30 basis, with XOMA's share being 30 percent.
 Financial terms include initial payments to XOMA totaling \$10 million and a loan facility of up to \$50 million to fund up to 75 percent of XOMA's share of expenses beginning in 2005.